cedricBarre/Franky/RPi/firmware/README.md

 sudo systemctl restart franky
 ```

-**Note**: It is important to note that Docker be installed on the host system from which the code is compiled and built.
+**Note**: It is important to note that Docker needs to be installed on the host system from which the code is compiled and built.
 See the following page for information on the installation of [Docker](https://docs.docker.com/get-docker/).

 --------------------------------------------------------------------------------------------------